Quick checklist

 During

-• Provide the register first, then supporting records.
+- Provide the register first, then the supporting file for each entry.

 After